-Question: How can I tell the difference in a High Volume breeder and a Puppy Mill?
+Question: How can I tell the difference between and Reputable breeder and a Puppy Mill?

-Answer: : A high volume breeder: is a breeder that might have multiple litters of puppies at one time.
-They may have 20+ breeding dogs on their property.
-Their dogs will be well kept and in good weight without visible matt's.
-Note** in Oregon and Washington the dogs may be a little wet and muddy this does not mean they are not well cared for it meant they are getting out and exercised. ** Their yards will be clean without excrement all over.
-It should not smell like poo though there may be a urine smell but should not be overpowering.
+Answer: : A Reputable breeder: is a breeder that might have a couple of litters at one time.
+They may have 20+ dogs on their property.
+Not all of which are in the breeding program.
+Some are actively being shown, some are to young to be bred Or to old to be bred.
+Their dogs will be well kept and in good weight without visible matts.
+Note** in Oregon and Washington the dogs may be a little wet and muddy this does not mean they are not well cared for it meant they are getting out and exercised. ** Their yards will be clean without excrement all over some is fine but it should not smell like poo though there may be a urine smell but should not be overpowering.

 They are knowledgeable about their breeding program and can tell you about dogs within that pedigree.
 They will know of issues within their breeding program.
 They will be honest and upfront about those issues.
 They keep up on new information and studies that may affect the breed.